akeneo/pim-helpcenter/content/md/productivity/manage-your-projects.md

 - you do not need it anymore,
 - some settings have changed: locale and/or channel so you need to create a new project.

-Drag your mouse over the project’s label, the project will be greyed out and two small icons will appear on the right side.

-Click on the red cross icon to delete the project.
+Select in the dropdown menu the project you want to delete.
+Then, click on the "..." icon and then on "Delete project".

-Once you click on the red cross icon, a confirmation window is prompted:
+Once you click on it, a confirmation window is prompted:
 - Click on «Yes, delete project» to definitely remove the project.

 ::: danger